BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 **Key Fragility.**

 The backup to iCloud provides strong protection against key fragility, one of the largest dangers for cryptocurrency loss.
-The user can also proactively back up their seeds in a variety of different ways.
+The user can also proactively back up their seeds in a variety of different ways, with URs containing checksums that additionally protect against error or fragility.

 **Network Attack.**

 If Seed Tool is entirely airgapped by using a non-networked mobile device, this largely eliminates the possibility of network attack.
 If Seed Tool is run on a networked mobile device, the possibility of network attack still remains very low, due to the strong protections of the iPhone.
-Network attack could remain a real possibility if Seed Tool is run on a networked computer.
+Network attack could be a real possibility if Seed Tool is run on a networked computer.

 **Physical Theft.**

-Seed Tool protects against physical theft with its 2FA, especially for any newer devices that uses biometrics as one of the factors.
+Seed Tool protects against physical theft with its 2FA, especially for any newer devices that uses biometrics as one of the factors (provided that they remain turned on).
+Again, the MacOS version of Seed Tool may be less secure, especially for older Macs without trusted hardware.

 **Systemic Key Compromise.**

 Seed Tool offers random seed generation.
 But, if users feel uncomfortable with that and the resultant possibility of Systemic Key Compromise if an error were to be found in the algorithm, they can instead generate seeds with dice, cards, or coin flips.
+Coins and dice can be checked against [Ian Coleman's Mnemonic Code Converter](https://iancoleman.io/bip39/), in off-line mode of course.
+They and cards can alternatively be checked against [LetheKit](https://github.com/BlockchainCommons/lethekit) or [seedtool-cli](https://github.com/BlockchainCommons/seedtool-cli).

 _Because Seed Tool is primarily a holder of seeds, it doesn't address the following adversaries, which are more likely to be found on the Wallet side of the equation: Censorship, Correlation, Transaction Error, User Error._